FoalTS/foal/docs/packages/ajv.md

 export const AppModule: Module = {
   controllers: [
-    route
-      .attachHandler('POST', '/user', ctx => {
+    route('POST', '/user', ctx => {
       // In this function we are sure that firstName and lastName
       // are defined thanks to the below pre-hook. console.log(ctx.body.firstName, ctx.body.lastName);
     })
       .withPreHook(validate({
         additionalProperties: false,
         properties: {